International Institute of Information Technology Bangalore: Student fests

+Synergy is the annual tech fest of IIIT Bangalore.
+This three-day fest which is held in the month of November and is packed with activities such as hackathons, coding contests, and entrepreneurship challenges.
+Participants have the opportunity to engage in stimulating activities, attend insightful talks and workshops led by tech industry leaders, and enjoy unique cultural events.

 Infin8 is the annual cultural festival of IIIT Bangalore.
 First held in 2015, it is a three-day fest which is typically held in January.
 The fest consists of carnivals, concerts and band performances, competitive gaming arena, singing and dance competitions, League of Fanatics, which is an intense trivia contest and various other cultural activities.

-Spandan is the annual intra sports festival of IIIT Bangalore, primarily organised for the alumni to revisit the campus and compete with the current students.
+Spandan is the annual intra-sports festival of IIIT Bangalore, primarily organised for the alumni to revisit the campus and compete with the current students.
 The 3-day event receives active participation from the administrative staff and faculty members as well.

-Umang is the annual inter sports festival of IIIT Bangalore.
+Umang is the annual inter-sports festival of IIIT Bangalore.
 The three-day fest attracts students from various colleges in Bangalore.

 Alumni

 As of August 2022, 3289 alumni have graduated from the institute.
-IIIT-B has a long list of alumni who have gone on to become successful entrepreneurs and have founded various startups over the years— Intellipaat by Diwakar Chittora, 365Build by Gowthaman Basuvaraj, SearchEnabler by Khadim Batti, Hudooku by Ajay V, Mokean by Kumaran and Murthy are among many noteworthy others.
+IIITB has a long list of alumni who have gone on to become successful entrepreneurs and have founded various startups over the years— Intellipaat by Diwakar Chittora, 365Build by Gowthaman Basuvaraj, SearchEnabler by Khadim Batti, Hudooku by Ajay V, Mokean by Kumaran and Murthy are among many noteworthy others.

 Innovation

-IIIT Bangalore had set up an innovation Centre on 2009 in the campus, Innovation Centre ran first thematic accelerator for startups and have been running one every year since then.
+IIIT Bangalore had set up an innovation Centre on 2009 in the campus, Innovation Centre ran the first thematic accelerator for startups and have been running one every year since then.
 Accelerator programs focus on startups that are building on frontier technologies like Mobile Apps, Bots, AI, Conversational Interfaces and Augmented Reality.
-IIIT-B Innovation day was conducted in March 2021.
-In this occasion IIIT-B innovation awards were awarded to Greendzine, YoSync, and NP Bridge which were the startups incubated in IIIT-B Innovation center.
+IIITB Innovation day was conducted in March 2021.
+In this occasion IIITB innovation awards were awarded to Greendzine, YoSync, and NP Bridge which were the startups incubated in IIITB Innovation center.